 syntax

-As specified at [iso26324], a DOI name consists of an ordered sequence of Unicode code points of the Graphic type.
+As specified at [doi-handbook], a DOI name consists of an ordered sequence of Unicode code points of the Graphic type.
 The code points are arranged in a DOI prefix and a DOI suffix separated by U+002F Solidus.

 A DOI Name URI is a URI that corresponds to a given DOI name.
 As defined at [RFC7595], its scheme name SHALL be "doi" and its scheme-specific-part SHALL conform to the following syntax (expressed using ABNF syntax as defined at [RFC5234]):